-In an effort to keep retirement leaders informed during the COVID-19 crisis, we are hosting a new series of webinars with timely, relevant information on the economy and retirement.
+In an effort to keep retirement leaders informed during the COVID-19 and economic crisis, we are hosting a new series of webinars with timely, relevant information on the economy and retirement.

 **Please note that webinar replays regarding NIRS research reports can be found on each report’s research page.

 Gig Economy Workers & Retirement Security on Wednesday, January 27, 2021, at 2:00 PM ET | During this webinar, attendees will learn about the retirement outlook for gig economy workers.
 More than a quarter of the workforce participates in the gig economy, which includes self-employed consultants, freelancers and contractors, plus temporary and on-call workers.
 While these non-traditional forms of work provide an appealing career path for many, it typically doesn’t come with a retirement plan.
 Experts from the Aspen Institute, Karen Andres and Shelly Steward, will discuss the retirement challenges facing gig economy workers and how to improve the retirement outlook for these contingent workers, such as through state-facilitated retirement savings plans.
 Attendees may be interested in reviewing related Aspen research on this issue, Portable Non-Employer Retirement Benefits: An Approach to Expanding Coverage for a 21st Century Workforce and Designing Portable Benefits: A Resource Guide for Policymakers.
 Register here.

 - Thursday, April 9, 2020 at 2:00 PM ET | Listen/watch a webinar replay and review the presentation of a session with Ronald Temple, Managing Director and Co-Head of Multi-Asset and Head of US Equity, with Lazard Asset Management.
 He discussed the economic and market implications of the COVID-19 pandemic. and key issues facing investors as we navigate this unprecedented public health and economic crisis.